brightzheng100/instana-server-on-k8s/all-in-openshift/README.md

-# Deploying Instana on OpenShift Cluter
+# Deploying Instana on OpenShift Cluster

 This repository guides you through how to set up Instana on an OpenShift cluster.